 Furthermore, in this case, there is an implicit subject (the speaker), so you could think of it as 「[僕の]後ろにいすがあります」.
 You are describing the object (a chair) in relation to the subject (the speaker).
 I think 「が」 is primarily used to describe the object, so you use 「が」 even when the subject is elided.

 I think it's also because it is an exclusive description: i.e, the chair is not anywhere else but behind you: 後ろにあります.
 I think the English sentence in this example is a bit confusing because it is a more general statement that "there is a chair behind me" rather than "the chair is behind me", which seems like what the Japanese sentence is actually saying.

 You would use は for inclusive descriptions, i.e. if you say that you're a member of the NRA, that doesn't mean you're not a member of some other charitable organization, therefore 「[SUBJECT]は[OBJECT]の会員です」.
 By that same token, even if a description is not generally exclusive, in some cases it can warrant a 「が」, and that can also come along with dropping some particles like 「の」in certain cases, it's tricky.

 There are other subtle signals sent by the choice between 「は」 and 「が」, and you're honestly more likely to figure them out with listening experience than with hard and fast rules.

 You've got the main idea, but there's one more element to it. あります (arimasu) can only be used with inanimate objects, so your second sentence means "(something) is behind the chair".
 If you want to say that you, a living person, are behind a chair, you need to replace あります with います (imasu).

-ます (masu) is just the ending of a verb, it's not actually a word, so you needed the stem of the verb to complete your answer.
+ます (masu) is just the helper verb ending the word, it's not actually a word used by itself, so you needed the stem of the verb to complete your answer.